 Monitoring your brand for infringements of this kind can be time-consuming.
 Fortunately, many U.S. trademark attorneys offer monitoring services.
 Not only can they keep an eye on your trademark for you, they can also take the legal actions necessary to enforce your trademark if an infringement occurs.

 Trademark enforcement often comes in the form of a cease-and-desist order backed with the threat of legal action.
-You will want an attorney who knows how to construct these and, if necessary, to follow through if legal action is required.
+You will want an attorney who knows how to construct these and to follow through if legal action is required.

 Another factor to consider is meeting all renewal deadlines so that your trademark doesn’t expire.
 Your U.S. trademark attorney can help with this as well.